-SEB's Corporate & Private Customers division's customers have access to the range of SEB's product offerings and services through 164 branch offices in Sweden as of 31st March, 2016, internet and mobile telephone banking and personal telephone banking services.
+Customers within SEB's Corporate & Private Customers division have access to the range of SEB's product offerings and services through 137 branch offices in Sweden as of 31st March, 2017, as well as through internet and mobile banking services.
 The Corporate & Private Customers division also provides automatic bank service machines (including ATMs and machines for cash deposits).

 The private banking business has offices in the Nordic and Baltic countries, Luxembourg, Germany, the United Kingdom and Singapore.
 The private banking business offers a full spectrum of asset management and advisory services.
 Its product range includes equity and fixed income, private equity, real estate and hedge fund management.
+Private customers continued to increase their digital presence with SEB as mobile interactions reached an all-time high at close to four times such customers' internet banking interactions.
+SEB continued to invest in and enhance its digital offerings, including an app for younger customers, digital signing of agreements, launching a digital mortgage calculator and a step-by-step guide for customers buying a home.

-The Card business area had a total of approximately 3.9 million charge, credit, debit and co-branded cards in issue as of 31st March, 2016 in the Nordic region.
+The Card business area had a total of approximately 3.7 million charge, credit, debit and co-branded cards in issue as of 31st March, 2017 in the Nordic region.
 SEB's card issuing business includes brands such as Eurocard and Diners Club.
+SEB has obtained the exclusive right to use the Eurocard brand in Finland, Sweden, Norway and Denmark, which supports its objective to be the market leader for commercial cards in the Nordic region.
 The merchant acquiring business area of SEB's Card business, Euroline AB, was sold in November 2014.